Skip to content

 DocumentExtractor

 A DocumentExtractor teaches Kreuzberg how to extract text from a specific file format.
-It declares which MIME types it supports and provides two extraction methods: one for file paths, one for raw bytes.
+It declares supported MIME types and provides async methods to extract from file paths or raw bytes.

-Kreuzberg ships with built-in extractors for PDF (via pdfium), Excel (via calamine), images (routes to OCR), XML, plain text, email, and Office formats (DOCX, PPTX).
+Kreuzberg ships with built-in extractors for PDF, Excel, images (routed to OCR), XML, plain text, email, and Office formats (DOCX, PPTX).

 Priority resolution.
 When two extractors are registered for the same MIME type, the one with the higher priority() value wins.
 Every built-in extractor has a priority of 0.
 To override the built-in PDF extractor with your own, register yours with a higher priority: